GoogleCloudPlatform/iap-gcip-web-toolkit/README.md

     tenants: {
       // Tenant configuration for tenant ID tenantId1.
       tenantId1: {
-        // Full label, display name, button color and icon URL of the
+        // Display name, button color and icon URL of the
         // tenant selection button.
 Only needed if you are
         // using the option first option.
-        fullLabel: "ACME Portal",
         displayName: 'ACME',
         buttonColor: '#2F2F2F',
         iconUrl: '<icon-url-of-sign-in-button>',